kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

     1. **Off-take Table**: The `Off-take` table displays relevant data in a structured tabular format, making it easy to review and manage the user's Off-take records.

-    2. **Off-take Form**: The `Off-take` is same as the `Introduction/Reintroduction`.
+    2. **Off-take Form**: The `Off-take` is the same as the `Introduction/Reintroduction`.
 Enter the information related to off-take and add it by clicking on the `ADD` button.

 4. **Save Draft**: Use the `SAVE DRAFT` button to save the user's progress and store the data that the user has entered in the forms.
 This allows the user to return to the user's work at a later time.